denisechendd/denichendd.github.io/_posts/2020-12-29-Keras Multi Label Text Classification on Toxic Comment Dataset.md

 There are 6 labels combined in the y variable, and y variable would be split into several labels where each of them is input into each output layer.
 There would be 6 individual labels in the train and test dataset.
 <script src="https://gist.github.com/denisechendd/677d873e694ce47e0d71a7289b6e4ee6.js"> </script>
 The model is structured with one input layer, one embedding layer, and one LSTM layer with 128 neurons.
 There are 6 dense output layers, and each layer is for each label in the model.
 Each output layer will have 1 neuron with a sigmoid activation function which produces a value ranged between 0 and 1. <br>
 The model result is shown in the graphs below.
 Top 3 classes such as threat, identity_hate, and severe toxic reach the 99% accuracy rate within the 5 epoches.
 In addition, the obscene and insult class achieve a 98% accuracy rate.
 Overall, the performance of the multiple output layers is above 96%.
-In terms of the loss, the loss of three classes likewise threat, severe toxic, and identity hate is around 0.05, and the loss is computed by the binary cross-entropy. <br>
+In terms of the loss, the loss of three classes likewise threat, severe toxic, and identity hate is around 0.05, and the loss is computed by the binary cross-entropy. <br> <br>
 <img src="/images/Blog/KerasMultiLabel/img7.png" width="80%" height="80%"> <br>
 <img src="/images/Blog/KerasMultiLabel/img8.png" width="80%" height="80%"> <br>
 ## Conclusion